jimlinntu/scaling-book/sharding.md

 **Question 10: Fun with AllToAll:** In the table above, it was noted that the time to perform an AllToAll is a factor of 4 lower than the time to perform an AllGather or ReduceScatter (in the regime where we are throughput-bound).
 In this problem we will see where that factor of 4 comes from, and also see how this factor would change if we only had single-direction ICI links, rather than bidirectional ICI links.

 1. Let's start with the single-direction case first.
-Imagine we have *D* devices in a ring topology, and  If we are doing either an AllGather or a ReduceScatter, on an N x N matrix *A* which is sharded as $A[I_X, J]$ (say $D$ divides $N$ for simplicity).
+Imagine we have *D* devices in a ring topology and want to do either an AllGather or a ReduceScatter on an N x N matrix $A[I_X, J]$ (say $D$ divides $N$ for simplicity).
 Describe the comms involved in these two collectives, and calculate the total number of scalars (floats or ints) which are transferred across **a single** ICI link during the entirety of this algorithm.
 2. Now let's think about an AllToAll, still in the single-directional ICI case.
 How is the algorithm different in this case than the all-gather case?
 Calculate the number of scalars that are transferred across a single ICI link in this algorithm.
 3. You should have found that the ratio between your answers to part (a) and part (b) is a nice number.
 Explain where this factor comes from in simple terms.
 4. Now let's add bidirectional communication.
 How does this affect the total time needed in the all-gather case?